oxjoman21/Discord-Token-Checker/README.md

 #  **Discord Token Checker**

 ### 🛠 **Features**

-- 🔐 **Simple but HQ Token Checker!.
+- 🔐 **Simple but High-Quality Token Checker!**
-- 📧 **Verification Check! .
+- 📧 **Verification Check!**
-- 📝 **Scraping of Token Infos (Payment will be aded soon!).
+- 📝 **Scraping of Token Info (Payment feature will be added soon!)**

 ## 📦 **Installation**

 Make sure Python 3 is installed.

-Requirments!
+ This took me just 30 minutes and doesn't represent my current coding skills!
+ I made this checker during my time learning Python!
+ So if you encounter any issues, please create an issue!

+### Requirements:

 ```bash
 pip install requests